Youtube-1A-web-development/Youtube-1A-web-development.github.io/README.md

 Interactive Elements👋:
 ------------------------
- Describe any interactive elements you've integrated into the Pokedex, like hover effects or animations, and how they contribute to user engagement.
 We did not add any interactibe element other than the "load more" button😬

 HTML, CSS, and JavaScript👨🏻‍💻: